Temibeth/LITA_Capstone_Project/README.md

 from [dbo].[Capstone Sales Data]
 WHERE Quantity_Sales = 0 AND MONTH(OrderDate) <=4
  Capstone Sales Data.sql…]()
 ###  Tools And Methods Used
 ---------------
-- Data cleaning: the data was cleaned using Microsoft Excel by removing duplicates from the data.
+- Data cleaning: the data was cleaned on Excel by removing duplicates and transformed using Power Query.
 - Data analysis: the data was analyzed with the following tools: - Microsoft Excel - used pivot table to organize, summarize, and filter the data for easier representation; SQL - used to query and manipulate the data.
 - Data visualization: the data was visualized using: - Microsoft Excel - charts were created in excel to visually represent the key insights; Power BI - used to create a dashboard to visualize the insights found in excel and SQL.
 ### Visual Analysis and inference
 #### 1. Total Revenue by Region
 ![Total revenue by region](https://github.com/user-attachments/assets/9c1bc98f-c42b-4f3b-b9e9-768ae4d334d8) ![Revenue by Region Chart](https://github.com/user-attachments/assets/c6e070bd-e698-4f26-8382-2c44049d225b)

 #### 2. Total sales by region